KasparEtter/ef1p/internet/index.md

 While the first line is different, both HTTP requests and responses continue with
 [header fields](https://en.wikipedia.org/wiki/List_of_HTTP_header_fields)
-an empty line,
-and an optional [message body](https://en.wikipedia.org/wiki/HTTP_message_body).
-Each header field is formatted as `key: value` on a separate line.
+(formatted as `key: value` on separate lines), an empty line, and an optional [message body](https://en.wikipedia.org/wiki/HTTP_message_body).
 If you request a file,
-the body of the request is usually empty, whereas the body of the response contains the file, assuming that the request was successful.
+the body of the request is usually empty, whereas the body of the response contains the file (assuming that the request was successful).
 If, on the other hand, you submit data, such as your username and password in a login form, the request contains this data in its body,